jackbittiner/CV/README.md

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (Feb - June 2017)

-- Curiosity and hungry passion for code
-- Independent learner and problem-solver
-- OOP, TDD, SOLID, MVC, DDD
+- Command Line
-- Software Craftsmanship
+- Version Control
-- Ruby, Rails, Javascript, Node.js, Angular.js
-- Rspec, Jasmine, Mocha
+- Ruby

-#### Your University / College (start_date to end_date)

-- Subject, any specialisms
+- TDD
+- Pair Programming

+#### Universty of Manchester (2011 to 2014)

+- Politics and Philosophy
-- Grade
+- Second-Class Honours
-- Other cool stuff
+- Dissertation Title - "What are the criteria and threshold lines in the doctrine of sufficientarianism, and to what extent is it being achieved in India?"

 #### Any other qualifications